TEENOMOPHOBIA is born out of the need to understand and document today’s teenagers and their obsession with technology

 TEENOMOPHOBIA focuses on teenagers, their obsessive use of social media and how it seems to be shaping their self-image in a negative way.
 Backed by clinical studies showing increased stress levels, feelings of disconnect, anxiety disorders and depression amongst teenagers who have, for many years, been exposed to prolonged periods of cellphone & screen usage.
 Research is now emerging showing a strong correlation to increases in time spent on screens with these psychological and emotional disorders.

-My plan of action calls for an extensive outreach program to teenagers from various socio-economic backgrounds in many parts of Ontario.
-A call for participation will be put out through various schools, community centres and social & mental health organizations, seeking those who are willing to be photographed as part of an ongoing series- and to talk openly.
+My plan calls for an extensive outreach program to teenagers from various socio-economic backgrounds in many parts of Ontario.
+A call for participation will be put out through various schools, community centres and social & mental health organizations and outreach programs seeking those who are willing to be photographed as part of an ongoing series- and to write openly about their experiences.

 The goal is to initiate positive change, where teens will think about themselves and their behaviour patterns through the process of self-reflection.

-I am seeking funding to initiate this project successfully so that young people can benefit and the mental health organizations I will be working with can learn from my findings to help in their research.
+I continue to seek funding for this project so that young people can benefit and the mental health organizations I will be working with can learn from my findings to help in their research.
 To my knowledge, a photo project of this scope has never been undertaken before.

 A photo exhibition, book and a series of artists’ talks and media exposure will be forthcoming once the project is completed.